 AJ Bush runs for 2 TDs, passes for another, Illinois wins

-Bush, who missed the last two games with a hamstring injury, scored on runs of 3 and 41 yards in the first half.
+Bush, who missed the last two games — both losses — with a hamstring injury, scored on runs of 3 and 41 yards in the first half.
 He iced the game with an 11-yard TD pass to Ricky Smalling early in the fourth quarter.

-The three wins in a season ties the most Illinois coach Lovie Smith has had in his two-plus seasons.
+The three wins in a season ties the most for Smith in his two-plus seasons.
 The Illini were 2-10 last season and winless in the league.

 Jonathan Hilliman scored on a 32-yard run and freshman Art Sitkowski added a 7-yard touchdown pass to tight end Travis Vokolek to get Rutgers (1-5, 0-3) within 24-14 at the half.
 Gavin Haggerty added a 20-yard field goal with less than six minutes to play, but Epstein scored on the first play after Illinois recovered an onside kick.

-Illinois, which had seven interceptions coming into the game, picked three more, including one on the first pass of the game by Sitkowski (29-49 for 267).
+Illinois, which had seven interceptions coming into the game, picked three more, including one on the first pass of the game by Sitkowski (29 of 49 for 267).
 It set up a 39-yard field goal by Chase McLaughlin for a 3-0 lead after less than four minutes.

 Illinois: If Bush (10 of 18 for 89 yards) can stay healthy, the Illini can score and win more games.